 If you have been injured at work and already cope with a preexisting condition, you may be in for an uphill battle with your workers’ compensation claim.
 To protect your rights and ensure that you receive the maximum compensation for your new injuries, you should consider hiring an attorney that is well-versed in Pennsylvania workers’ compensation laws.

-If you would like to discuss your case with an attorney, schedule a free consultation with us today by calling one of our offices or clicking on the live chat feature.
+If you would like to discuss your case with a workers comp attorney, schedule a free consultation with us today by calling one of our offices or clicking on the live chat feature.